 Most would agree that the production of biofuels is important, even necessary, for our future.
 There are significant differences in the production of various biofuels, especially concerning the production of biocoal, which will impact the acceptance and use of biofuel in the future.
-This article focuses on one technology for the production of biocoal which has seen some significant development in the past few years; hydrothermal carbonization.
+This article focuses on one technology for the production of biocoal which has seen some significant development in the past few years – hydrothermal carbonization.
 Carbonization is a natural process through which, under pressure but at low temperatures, coal-like solid biofuels are produced from biomass.
 Hydrothermal carbonization (HTC) accelerates this process from millions of years to only a few hours.

-Hydrothermal Carbonization Process
+What is Hydrothermal Carbonization

-A wide variety of organic material can be used to “feed” the HTC process.
+A wide variety of organic material can be used to “feed” the process.
 In municipalities, waste management companies collect significant amount of organic waste material that is mostly composted, such as grass cuttings, leaves, branches and straw.
 Composting costs, especially in Europe and the US, are high, and refinement to biocoal with HTC is a financially attractive alternative.
 In industrial settings, the economic business case for the use of HTC to refine biomass is even more attractive.

-If we consider the production of palm oil in Malaysia as an example, hundreds of thousands of tons per year of empty-fruit-bunches (EFBs) are incinerated or composted, and the production of biocoal for local use or for export not only uses the energy potential in the organic material but can generate income within a relatively short time period.
+If we consider the production of palm oil in Malaysia as an example, hundreds of thousands of tons per year of empty fruit bunches (EFBs) are incinerated or composted, and the production of biocoal for local use or for export not only uses the energy potential in the organic material but can generate income within a relatively short time period.

 Uses of Biocoal

 Biocoal can be used directly as an energy source in existing coal-fired power plants.
 In addition, biocoal can be processed into syngas and secondary products, such as second generation liquid BtL-fuels through gasification (Fischer-Tropsch-Synthesis).